Open-EO/openeo-python-client/docs/udp.rst

         "subtype": "collection-id",
     }

-Additionally, the schema of an openEO data cube is:
+Additionally, the schema of an openEO datacube is:

 .. code-block:: json
     {